rogerpadilla/nukak/README.md

 const app = express();

-app
-  // ...
-  .use(
-    '/api',

-    // this will generate REST APIs for the entities. querierMiddleware({
+// this will generate REST APIs for the entities. app.use('/api', querierMiddleware());
-      // all entities will be automatically exposed unless
-      // 'include' or 'exclude' options are provided.
-      exclude: [Confirmation],

-      // `augmentQuery` callback allows to extend all then queries that are requested to the API,
-      // so it is a good place to add additional filters to the queries,
-      // e.g. for multi tenant apps.
-      augmentQuery: <E>(meta: EntityMeta<E>, qm: Query<E>, req: express.Request): Query<E> => {
-        // ensure the user can only see the data that belongs to his company. qm.$filter = augmentFilter(meta, qm.$filter, { companyId: req.identity.companyId } as QueryFilter<E>);
-        return qm;
-      },
-    })
-  );
 ```

 ## <a name="client"></a> Easily call the generated REST APIs from the Client